tokio-rs/mio/README.md

 mio = "1"
 ```

 Next we can start using Mio.
-The following is quick introduction using
+The following is a quick introduction using
 `TcpListener` and `TcpStream`.
 Note that `features = ["os-poll", "net"]` must be
 specified for this example.